This scale-up is a frontrunner in transforming the Internet of Things: “Identifying tomorrow’s problem today is the holy grail for companies.”

 Hardware is harsh

 Sensors are crucial enablers to collect data from the field.
-When Sensolus started five years ago, one thing was absolutely clear for the founders: They would not interfere with the production of the sensors themselves.
+When Sensolus started five years ago, one thing was absolutely clear to the founders: they would not interfere with the production of the sensors themselves.
 Hardware is harsh.
-Hyper complex, a commodity, low margins, long lead times, not easy to update remotely, … In short, a nightmare for a start-up.
+Hyper complex, a commodity, low margins, long lead times, not easy to update remotely … In short, a nightmare for a start-up.

-However, because they did not find the right quality in terms of sensors in the market, they eventually hung on with their claws and teeth and never let go of the hardware part anymore.
+However, because they did not find the right quality in terms of sensors in the market, they bit the bullet and started to create the sensors themselves.
 “Hardware is still harsh but we had no other choice than developing the sensors ourselves”, laughs Van Rattinghe.
 “If a company installs and connects ten thousand assets, that’s a huge operational risk.
 That company wants minimal change.
-It wants guarantees from us: that the battery lasts multiple years, that there’s no maintenance needed for multiple years, that sensors can be installed and connected within a minute, … Our sensors need to be extremely reliable and energy-friendly.
+It wants guarantees from us: that the battery will last multiple years, that there’s no maintenance needed for multiple years, that sensors can be installed and connected within a minute … Our sensors need to be extremely reliable and energy-friendly.”

 One mission control, 300,000 sensors

 Just like satellites have a control center on earth, Sensolus also has a mission control to manage all the sensors in the field.
 By the end of 2019, that control center will monitor and control 300,000 sensors.

 “The advantage of IoT technology is that it’s extremely scalable”, explains Van Rattinghe.
 “Whether a company has 100 sensors or 10,000 sensors, that doesn’t make such a difference.
 Of course, you must install each sensor.
 But this is going faster every day.
 We are already working on magnetic buttons instead of push buttons.
 In the near future, a sensor will be a kind of sticker you can simply stick to the asset.”